-The State's general obligation debt outstanding is expected to be \$1,902.9 million as of June 30, 2016 with approximately 70.0% scheduled to mature within ten years.
+The State's general obligation debt outstanding was \$1,902.9 million as of June 30, 2016 with approximately 70% scheduled to mature within ten years.
 The following chart further demonstrates the State's commitment to the rapid retirement of its general obligation debt.

 Delaware's debt burden reflects the centralized role of the State government in financing capital projects that are typically funded by local governments in other states, such as schools and correctional facilities.
-In the U.S. Census Bureau's Public Education Finances survey of 2013 issued in June 2015, Delaware ranked 9th in state spending per pupil in elementary - secondary public schools.
-Of the \$1,902.9 million of debt expected to be outstanding as of June 30, 2016, \$538.6 million or 28.3% was issued on behalf of local school districts.
+In the U.S. Census Bureau's Public Education Finances survey of 2014 issued in June 2016, Delaware ranked 13th in state spending per pupil in elementary - secondary public schools.
+Of the \$1,902.9 million of debt outstanding as of June 30, 2016, \$517.4 million or 27.2% was issued on behalf of local school districts.
 This debt is fully supported by the property tax revenues of those districts.